Question: In investment terms is it better to buy a Rolex than another luxury watch brand?

 Due to its global recognition Rolex has managed to inspire a lot of myths from all of us.
 I remember at School that a friend used to tell me that a Rolex was the most accurate in the world.
 Surely it depends who has set the time?

-If you would like your Rolex or any other luxury branded watch valued then please give us a call.
+If you would like a free valuation of a Rolex or any other luxury branded watch then please get in touch.